subquery/documentation/docs/quickstart/quickstart_chains/cosmos-archway.md

 ## 1. Update Your GraphQL Schema File

-The `schema.graphql` file determines the shape of your data from SubQuery due to the mechanism of the GraphQL query language.
-Hence, updating the GraphQL Schema file is the perfect start.
-It allows you to define your end goal right at the start.
+The `schema.graphql` file determines the shape of the data that you are using SubQuery to index, hence it's a great place to start.
+The shape of your data is defined in a GraphQL Schema file with various [GraphQL entities](../../build/graphql.md).

 Update the `schema.graphql` file as follows.
-Here we are indexing not only standard block data such as the id, blockheight, transaction hash and the timestamp, we are also indexing contract, owner and reward addresses.
-We also index the reward amount and denomination in a second entity called `RewardWithdrawl` as well.
+In this project, since we are indexing all [Archway's contract metadata](https://docs.archway.io/developers/rewards/managing-rewards#contract-metadata) as well as all rewards paid to contract developers, we define one entity for each to record each instance of this.
+Each entity has a number of properties, including id, blockheight, transaction hash and the timestamp, we are also indexing contract, owner and reward addresses.

 ```graphql
 type ContractMetadata @entity {